-This is a new interdisciplinary degree that allows you to combine study of philosophy with any or all of three arts disciplines.
+This interdisciplinary degree allows you to combine study of philosophy with any or all of three arts disciplines.
 Warwick has been a home for interdisciplinary work in philosophy and literature since the early days of the university, and this new degree is the successor to Warwick’s long-standing MA in Philosophy and Literature.

-- A first degree in philosophy is not required for you to study on this programme.
-However, some grounding in theoretical study of one or more arts is essential.
+- A first degree in philosophy is not required to study on this programme.
+However, some evidence of grounding in philosophical and/or theoretical study of one or more arts is essential.

 - You will take a core module entitled Topics in Philosophy and the Arts, and then the further structure of the degree will depend on whether you choose to take the dissertation or non-dissertation route.